v-erse/models/index.md

 Usually B2B, i.e. high-touch with a long sales pipeline.
 Most of your money would come by nurturing leads through calls.
 Expect a full calendar, with lots of meetings.

-The main metrics (Main Things) in SaaS are LTV, CAC, churn|Churn Rate, and also potentially MAU/DAU
+The main metrics (Main Things) in SaaS are LTV, CAC, Churn Rate, and also potentially MAU/DAU

 <div style="display:grid;grid-template-columns:1fr 1fr;gap:40px">
 	<div>